Office Hours: 8:00am - 4:30pm

 Email: Scott Bryden, Environmental Health Administrator - firstname.lastname@example.org

 Our Environmental Health staff conducts routine and complaint-based inspections of local food establishments as required by the Connecticut Public Health Code and Local Code.
 This also includes temporary events, vendors, and caterers.These inspections ensure that appropriate measures are being taken to prevent food borne illness, such as keeping hot and cold food temperatures.
 Staff also inspects/respond to:

 - Nuisance Properties - Conditions constituting a public health nuisance such as accumulation of garbage, trash, bulky waste, stagnant water, vermin, or nuisance odors, which may be in violation of State and City Codes, are investigated by staff.
 When necessary, orders and citations to abate nuisances are issued to gain compliance.

-Septic Systems/Private Wells - The Environmental Health conducts site evaluations and approves plans for the construction of individual septic systems or drinking water wells for properties which are not served by public water or sewers.
+- Septic Systems/Private Wells - We conduct site evaluations and approve plans for the construction of individual septic systems or drinking water wells for properties which are not served by public water or sewers.

-Barbershop, Hairdressing and Cosmetology Shop Inspections - Annual inspections of barbershops, hairdressing and cosmetology shops (including nail salons) are done to to check for cleanliness, the use of appropriate methods for sanitization of equipment and current service provider licenses are issued.
+- Barbershop, Hairdressing and Cosmetology Shop Inspections - Annual inspections of barbershops, hairdressing and cosmetology shops (including nail salons) are done to to check for cleanliness, ensure appropriate methods for sanitization of equipment are being followed and current service provider licenses are issued.

-Educational Talks And Information - The environmental staff performs educational talks a variety of environmental health topics.
+- Educational Talks And Information - Staff are available to provide educational talks on a variety of environmental health topics.